-The View from the Arc de Triomphe
+#4 The View from the Arc de Triomphe

 If you’re thinking about going up the Eiffel Tower, I’d strongly advise you to consider the Arc de Triomphe instead.
 Shorter waiting times and a cheaper ticket price (free for EU residents under the age of 26) ensure that you’ll get up the monument faster and have more time to explore other parts of the city.

 An unpopular opinion, but I actually think that the view from here is a lot better than the Eiffel Tower!
 For starters, you can actually see the Eiffel Tower from this location.
 Secondly, the central location of the Arc de Triomphe means that you can enjoy those Parisian rooftops up close and get a bird’s eye view of the Champs Élysées (the famous luxury shopping street in the city).

 When you think of cherry blossom season, and spring in general, Paris probably isn’t the first place that springs to mind (ha)!
-However, it definitely shouldn’t be discounted if you want to enjoy some spring flowers or spring blossom in the city.
+However, it definitely shouldn’t be discounted if you want to enjoy some spring flowers or cherry blossom in the city.

-Musée d’Orsay is not only home to an impressive collection of work (notably Van Gogh’s ‘Starry Night’), but a rather large clock.
+Musée d’Orsay is not only home to an impressive collection of artwork, but a rather large clock.
 That’s because the Musée d’Orsay is housed in what was formerly a train station.
 Gare d’Orsay was built in 1900 and open for business (ie, trains) until 1939.
 The space has been utilised as a museum since 1977.